-He has been a member of the editorial board of various journals, including the Journal of Finance, Financial Management, Review of Financial Studies and the Journal of Financial Intermediation.
-He is also a research associate with the National Bureau of Economic Research (NBER), serves on the board of the American Finance Associations, and was a member of the Moody's Academic Advisory and Research Committee.
+He has been a member of the editorial board of various journals, including the Journal of Finance, Financial Management, Review of Financial Studies, and the Journal of Financial Intermediation.
+He is also a research associate with the National Bureau of Economic Research (NBER), served on the board of the American Finance Associations, and has been a member of Moody's Academic Advisory and Research Committee.

 Empirical corporate finance including how firms large and small are financed, how financial frictions (including taxes and changes in technology) affect firm's financing, risk management, and investments.